yokkenUA/RunecraftHelper/README.md

 - Reads the visible Runeshape reward rows directly from UI (no screen OCR).
 - Resolves the panel by **UI Flags fingerprint with backtracking**, so it survives child-index shuffles between game restarts and patches instead of breaking on a fixed path.
+- **Language-independent reward matching.** The panel only shows the reward as *localized* text, so matching that text to poe.ninja (English) breaks on non-English clients.
+Instead the plugin translates the localized name → the item's internal **art-id** via the game's own `BaseItemTypes` data, then prices/labels by that art-id.
+Works on any client language (EN / RU / KR / …), and the quantity prefix/suffix (`"6x …"` vs `"… (6)"`) is parsed for both locale styles.
+- **Readable labels regardless of font.** Shows poe.ninja's English name for each reward (falling back to the art-id, then the localized name), so labels stay legible even when the overlay font can't render the client's glyphs.
 - Pulls currency/item prices from poe.ninja and caches them on disk with a configurable TTL.
 - Shows per-reward total value in Exalted Orbs (uses the live Divine→Exalted rate).